ramonvictor/gulp-protractor-qa/readme.md

 # [gulp](http://gulpjs.com)-protractor-qa

-> A gulp plugin to help you avoiding broken Protractor tests due to not found element() selectos.
+> A gulp plugin to help you avoiding broken Protractor tests due to not found element() selectors.

 ## Install